syncfusion-content/javascript-docs/js/Sparkline/Sparkline-Types.md

 ![](/js/Sparkline/Sparkline-Types_images/Sparkline-Types_img3.png)

-## Winloss Type
+## WinLoss Type

 WinLoss Sparkline render as a column segment and it show the positive, negative and neutral values.
-You can customize the positive and negative color of the winloss type.
+You can customize the positive and negative color of the win-loss type.

 {% highlight javascript %}